 Being in love, and having a strong desire for your partner, isn’t always enough to keep your committed relationship successful.
 The type of love that gets you together in the first place…you remember, lust and sexual intimacy…well, that does fade.
 What’s left should be a strong connection, mutual respect, and that inherent desire to remain with your partner.

-If that’s where you are, or where you know you both can be, and you need some guidance getting back on track, that’s when you bring in a relationship coach.
+If that’s where you are or know you both can be, and you need some guidance getting back on track, that’s when you bring in a relationship coach.